Legislators’ Guide to the Assembly

-If you would like to apply to become a legislator, just visit the Get Involved Wizard and follow the instructions stated in it.
-This will usually include opening the form, filling in the required information about yourself (such as your nation, significant aliases, and previous activities on NationStates), and selecting the bodies you’d like to apply for.
-After you’ve submitted the form, the Legislator Committee will process your legislator application.
+If you would like to apply to become a legislator, just visit the Office of Legislator Applications and follow the instructions stated.
+This will usually include creating an application form, filling in the required information about yourself such as your nation, significant aliases, and previous activities on NationStates.
+After you’ve submitted the form, the Office of the Chair will process your legislator application.
 This will usually take a few days.

 In order to maintain their status as a Legislator, a person must vote in at least half of the votes each month, given that there were two or more votes that month.

 - if a Legislator has received a Leave of Absence, they are exempt from the voting requirement for the period they are absent;